NCDgov/ncd-site/pages/public-comment.md

 **Format**

-Virtual format -- the Council will receive public comment in person or by email.
+The Council will receive public comment in person or by email.

 *For those interested in commenting, please read the Guidelines for Submitting and Presenting Public Comment During an Event details below in full.
 Advanced registration is required.*